PhilippBach/demo_repo/README.md

 * In case you use quarto for your data product, include your `.qmd` files here, see [this example](demo_repo.qmd)

 These basic recommendations are intended to give you a bit structure.
 You can deviate from them as you like but please make sure others should be able to understand what you did.

-This is my change to the Readme file.